Which of These 5 Lawn Grasses is Right for Your Custom Home?June 26, 2014

 Grass is grass, right?
 So long as it is green, lush, and healthy – i.e., making your home and lawn, and by extension, you, look good – then it is doing its job and you have nothing left to worry about!
 The problem is, your lawn is often a little more demanding than some homeowners can make it look.
-Grass isn’t just grass; there are many different kinds of grasses, and each is best-suited to particular environments and climates, and require various different methods of caretaking.
+There are many different kinds of grasses, and each is best-suited to particular environments and climates, and require various different methods of caretaking.
 If you want your lawn to look great and complement your home, then it behooves you to choose the right type of grass.
-But how to know what the right type of grass is?

 There are two primary types of grass.
-First, there is creeping grass, which includes grasses such as bluegrass, Bermuda, and more, including many warm season grasses.
+First, there is creeping grass, which includes grasses such as bluegrass, Bermuda, and more, including many types of warm season grasses.
 These kinds of grasses are generally prone to thatch, whereas bunch grasses – such as fescue, ryegrass, etc. – tend to spread from the crown of the plant, meaning that it is important to mow high in order to protect that crown and help the spread and survival of that grass.
 When choosing a specific kind of lawn grass, it’s good to know precisely what you’re getting into.

-Bermuda grass grows aggressively and is extremely resistant to weeds; if you are someone who likes to have their grass be “low maintenance” in that regard, then Bermuda may be for you.
+Bermuda grows aggressively and is extremely resistant to weeds; if you are someone who likes to have their grass be “low maintenance” in that regard, then Bermuda may be for you.
 However, Bermuda grass can sometimes invade flower beds, as the same traits that allow it to survive and spread make it sometimes problematic for gardeners.
 Bermuda’s wear-resistant, drought-tolerant nature makes it extremely hardy indeed!